Proto-Cubism: The Wild Men of Paris

 Blue Nude would later create a sensation at the Armory Show of 1913 in New York City.
 The painting, already a certain distance from Fauvism, was deemed so ugly students burned it in effigy at the 1913 Armory Show in Chicago, where it had toured from New York.

 In addition to the works of Matisse, Derain and Braque, the Indépendants of 1907 included six works (each) by Vlaminck, Dufy, Metzinger, Delaunay, Camoin, Herbin, Puy, Valtat, and three by Marquet.

 Vaucelles described this group of 'Fauves':

 A movement I consider dangerous (despite the great sympathy I have for its perpetrators) is taking shape among a small clan of youngsters.
 A chapel has been established, two haughty priests officiating.
 MM Derain and Matisse; a few dozen innocent catechumens have received their baptism.
 Their dogma amounts to a wavering schematicism that proscribes modeling and volumes in the name of I-don't-know-what pictorial abstraction.
 This new religion hardly appeals to me.
 I don't believe in this Renaissance...
 M. Matisse, fauve-in-chief; M. Derain, fauve deputy; MM.
 Othon Friesz and Dufy, fauves in attendance... and M. Delaunay (a fourteen-year-old-pupil of M. Metzinger...), infantile fauvelet.
 (Vauxcelles, Gil Blas, 20 March 1907).

-Henri Matisse, 1909–10, The Dance (second version), oil on canvas, 260 x 391 cm, Hermitage Museum, St. Petersburg, Russia.
+Henri Matisse, 1909–10, The Dance (second version), oil on canvas, 260 × 391 cm, Hermitage Museum, St. Petersburg, Russia.
 The dance theme passed through several stages in Matisse's work prior to this canvas.
 Only here, however, did it acquire its famous passion and expressive resonance.
 The frenzy of the pagan bacchanalia is embodied in the powerful, stunning accord of red, blue and green, uniting Man, Heaven and Earth.